Contraband (1980 film): Plot

 The Marsigliese abducts Luca's wife, Adale, and again insists that Luca should turn over the smuggling network over to his drug operation.
 To help Luca make up his mind, the sound of Adale being beaten and gang-raped are relayed to Luca over the phone.
 Luca agrees to the Marsigliese demands.
 In desperation, Luca calls upon the elderly Don Morrone (Guido Alberti), the leader of the old-guard Italian Mafia who has been reading the news throughout the movie of the numerous killings.
 Morrone is happy to come out of semi-retirement to deal with the French sadist.
 Morrone relays his plans to his various middle-aged associates who swing back into action for their cause.

 The following morning, a meeting occurs between Luca and the Marsigliese in a local open square where the handover to Adele is taking place.
 Luca sees that it is indeed a set up to have him killed.
 Don Morrone and his men, using a series of hit-and-run attacks, appear and blast away all of the Marsigliese's henchmen.
-Luca then chases the crazed Marsigliese through the deserted streets and allyways where after the Frenchman runs down an alley which is a dead end, Luca catches up to him and shoots the Marsigliese dead who lands on a pile of garbage bags.
+Luca then chases the crazed Marsigliese through the deserted streets and alleyways where after the Frenchman runs down an alley which is a dead end, Luca catches up to him and shoots the Marsigliese dead who lands on a pile of garbage bags.
 Across town, the police raid the Marsigliese hideout where they find the traumatized Adele and a large stash of cocaine and heroin, while the rest of the Marsigliese henchmen surrender.

 The final scene has Captain Tarantino meeting with Don Morrone and his housekeeper at a wharf marketplace where the policeman thanks the elderly Mafia don for his tip leading to the discovery of the Marsigliese hideout and drug shipment seizure.
 But when Tarantino asks Morrone about the murder of the Marsigliese and his men, Morrone claims to know nothing about it, and also not to know Luca Di Angelo.
 From Tarantino's sarcastic tone of voice, he knows that Morrone is lying.
 But out of sympathy, the policeman lets Morrone go without arresting him.